jdevfullstack-projects/StudentGradingSystem/README.md

 database.

-Take note, when Spring Boot (Hibernate actually) maps the java class into the database, the naming convention is critical, for example:
+Take note, when Spring Boot (Hibernate actually) maps the java class (domain entity class (POJO)) into the database, the naming convention is critical, for example:

 `roboticsGrade` will be mapped in the database column as `robotics_grade`.